The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

 Christian Meyer

 More than 700 million people in the world live in extreme poverty.
-Firms and labor markets enable the poor to use their time and resources to lift themselves out of poverty.
+Firms and labour markets enable the poor to use their time and resources to lift themselves out of poverty.
 Studying them is thus at the heart of understanding development.
-Most of the world's poor work in microenterprises: How do people use labor and capital to grow these enterprises?
+Most of the world's poor work in microenterprises: how do people use labour and capital to grow these enterprises?
 What holds back their growth?
 Why do many people struggle to find wage employment?
-What can governments do to make labor markets more efficient and inclusive?
-This module will discuss empirical literature and real-world development initiatives to explore firms and labor markets as avenues to poverty reduction.
+What can governments do to make labour markets more efficient and inclusive?
+This module will discuss empirical literature and real-world development initiatives to explore firms and labour markets as avenues to poverty reduction.

-On the firm side, we will examine credit and other constraints that may explain why microenterprises fail to grow, whether entrepreneurs are born or made, and to what extent firms are labor constrained.
-Looking at the broader labor market, we will discuss factors that hold back workers from finding jobs.
-We will study whether training can increase returns to labor, examine how job search assistance can help youths find jobs, and explore how labor mobility can increase incomes
+On the firm side, we will examine credit and other constraints that may explain why microenterprises fail to grow, whether entrepreneurs are born or made, and to what extent firms are labour constrained.
+Looking at the broader labour market, we will discuss factors that hold back workers from finding jobs.
+We will study whether training can increase returns to labor, examine how job search assistance can help youths find jobs, and explore how labour mobility can increase incomes

 Marya Hillesland